BarryDam/OpenUI5-SAPUI5-CRUDModel/README.md

 ###login(sUser, sPassword, mParameters?)
 When the CRUD-api has [php-api-auth](https://github.com/mevdschee/php-api-auth) implemented, you first need to login.
-Note: this method fires a request with serviceUrl param _a=login

 **Parameters:**